Body and Soul (Joe Jackson album): Tour

 Jackson embarked on a world tour to support the album.
 Starting in April 1984, he and his band spent five weeks travelling through Ireland, England, The Netherlands, Switzerland, Germany and France.
-Vocalist Elaine Caswell accompanied Jackson for this European leg, but the tour continued without her in the US, starting in mid-May and running for six weeks.
+Vocalist Elaine Caswell accompanied Jackson for this European leg, but the tour continued without her in the US and Canada, starting in mid-May and running for six weeks.
 Canadian journalist Ethlie Ann Vare caught the show at the Greek Theatre in Los Angeles, reporting that Jackson was "in an impish mood" on stage, refusing to play his older hits to satisfy repeated requests from some of the 6,000 attendees, and instead delivering an impromptu rendition of the pop classic "As Time Goes By" while the band watched.
 Vare praised Jackson's interpretations of songs from his last three albums, including "Memphis" from Mike's Murder which spotlighted drummer Gary Burke, and several songs from Night and Day (1982).
 One of the few older songs was "Is She Really Going Out with Him?" – Jackson's debut single – delivered surprisingly on accordion, piccolo and violin.
 The final encore was "Jumpin' Jive" from 1981.
 The band rested briefly for a week, then the schedule resumed in July–August with concerts in Belgium, Italy, Australia and Japan.
 At the end of this, Jackson took a lengthy break.
 The tour had been, he later wrote, "the hardest I ever did; it came too soon after the last one, and by the end of it I was so burned out I swore I'd never tour again".